steve-oconnor/steve-oconnor.github.io/case-studies/dfe-connect.md

     <p>This was a great example of a collaborative, systems-aware project, and is something I’d love to build on in future platform work.</p>

-    <p>This project also reinforced something I’ve always believed: that good design is about building trust — not just with users, but with the people you work alongside.
-Whether that was shaping journeys, naming a service, or just showing up consistently in community spaces, I tried to create value in small ways as well as big decisions.</p>
+    <p>This project reinforced something I’ve always believed: that good design builds trust — not just with users, but with teammates and stakeholders.
+It also reminded me that considered design in complex systems isn’t always showy.
+Sometimes, it’s the quiet decisions — clearer links, better naming, smoother flows — that help people feel less overwhelmed and more in control.</p>

 </article>